 Pictured: manganese ore.

-The U.S. is short on nickel, and nickel prices have doubled since 2022.
-70% of cobalt is sourced from places with labor, health and safety problems and the supply of cobalt is projected to fail to meet demand by 2030.
-Cobalt is widely used in consumer electronic batteries — so just 1% adoption of cobalt EV batteries would double demand.
-With 10% EV adoption, we would run out of cobalt.
+The U.S. is short on nickel.
+Nickel prices are historically volatile, at times doubling within a single month before dropping.
+70% of cobalt is sourced from places with labor, health and safety problems, and the cobalt supply is projected to fail to meet demand by 2030.

 Today’s battery chemistries must be built on a foundation of abundant materials that are lower in cost.
 Compare the cost of iron and manganese to the cost of nickel and cobalt.
 By using abundant, cost-efficient raw materials like iron and manganese instead of nickel and cobalt, we can lower the cost of electric vehicles and promote mass adoption.
 The battery in an electric vehicle represents 35 to 40% of the total vehicle cost.